-The Liechtenstein Institute on Self-Determination will convene a workshop on "Children and Armed Conflict," on December 12-13, 2013 at Princeton University.
+The Liechtenstein Institute on Self-Determination's Project on Gender in the Global Community will convene a workshop on "Children and Armed Conflict," on December 12-13, 2013 at Princeton University.
 The workshop is sponsored in cooperation with the Permanent Mission of Liechtenstein to the United Nations and Watchlist on Children and Armed Conflict.
 This is the second of such workshops to be held.

 In February 2013, the first Princeton Workshop on Children and Armed Conflict identified a series of recommendations for strengthening Security Council action towards perpetrators of grave violations against children.
 In May 2013, the Security Council Working Group on Children and Armed Conflict discussed options for increasing persistent perpetrators of grave violations against children.
 In June 2013, the Special Representative of the Secretary-General for Children and Armed Conflict announced her intention to launch a campaign aimed at ending the association of children with State armed forces by 2016.

 The December workshop will build on and complement these efforts by identifying specific, concrete actions to strengthen the implementation of the Children and Armed Conflict agenda.
 The objective of the meeting is to bring together international policy makers and actors engaged in implementation of the UN’s Monitoring and Reporting Mechanism to discuss specific, concrete, and targeted actions that can be taken within the framework of the UN’s Children and Armed Conflict agenda to put an end to and to prevent the recruitment and use of children by state actors and non-state armed groups, as well as to end and to prevent other grave violations against children.